 Show the Connection.
 When asked about the impact that access to free school supplies has on the classroom environment, teachers reported the following:

 Describe the Big Picture.
-The Kids In Need Foundation provides free supplies to more than 6 million students and their teachers each year.
+The Kids In Need Foundation provides free supplies to more than 6 million students and 200,000 teachers each year.
 In 2018 we reached a milestone in our 23 year history: one billion dollars in free school supplies distributed to kids across the country.
 This is your chance to be part of a service project that will help students across the country succeed!

 Share the Stories.
 Teachers love to share stories about the impact that access to free school supplies has on their students!
 We collected the following testimonials through our annual National School Supply Impact Study.
 They demonstrate the difference supplies make on students every day in the classroom!